deskvillage/dannychadburn.github.io/creative-content-campaigns.md

 published: true
 ---

-# Thinking outside the dodecahedron
+# Taking exception to the norm

-> There's such thing as a template for perfect content campaign.
-If there was, industry would be a pretty dull place.
+> There's no such thing as a template for a perfect content campaign.
+If there was, both the industry and the internet would be a pretty dull place.

-So while there is a basic process I follow (planning, production, promotion), every campaign I craft is as individual as the companies I've created them for.
+So while there is a basic process I follow (plan, produce, publish, promote), every campaign I craft is as individual as the companies I create them for.

 ## A conveyor belt of creativity

+I'd be lying if I said everything I've ever worked on has been a runaway success, however I do have an impressive hit rate of getting it right.

-Blend best of marketing, SEO, PR, social media and some new technology, find an audience hook then crack on.
+That's because I blend the best of content, marketing, SEO, PR, social media and innovative new technology to deliver something the audience can latch onto.
+Whatever your product, whatever your industry, whoever you customer, I'll help you find the right hook to deliver on your objectives.

-All backed up by [data](/content-data-models).
+And most importantly, I make sure [data metrics](/content-data-models) are considered at every stage.
+You'll never be sat pondering "But what about the ROI?" once the coverage dust has settled.

+[Give me a call](/contact) and we can discuss your project.

 > Want a taste of the kind of thing I can come up with?
-Check out my [Beers for Ideas](/beers-for-ideas) service,
+Check out my [Beers for Ideas](/beers-for-ideas) service.
+Exchange creativity for craft ales.

-## A bit of namedropping
+## Some shameless namedropping

-Campaigns I've crafted have appeared in these places, without a penny changing hands.

-ADD IN SOME LOGOS

-### And some accolades

-Won some awards too (although take these pince of salt) - personal fave, different awards.

-ADD IN SOME LOGOS
+A wall of logos is pointless without something to back it up.
+You'll be pleased to hear I've got interesting stories to tell and impressive stats to share about each of the branded campaigns listed below (and many more).

+- Rolls Royce x Evening Standard
+- Adam & Eve x Buzzfeed
+- Patient x Fansided
+- LG x Londonist
+- Gala Bingo x The Argus
+- Blaze x the Guardian

+Each of these has been achieved without a penny in media fees changing hands.
+This isn't a case of paying big bucks for native advertising, it's about crafting a narrative and putting your business in the right context.

+### Hits from the gong

+While we all know industry awards are dished out whoever pays most for a table, it's always nice to get an accolade for your efforts.
+I've been lucky enough to quaff champagne at various events, including my personal favourite the **#DoDifferent Awards** which is "for those who dare to step outside the confining comfort of conventionality and do something brilliantly new."

+- Do Different Awards
+- RAR Awards
+- Digiday Awards
+- The Drum Search Awards
+- Performance Marketing Awards
+- European Search Awards